Kiameimon-WeltRene/CP-Templates/README.md

 #include "HLD/HLD.hpp"
 ```

-README files describing how each algorithm works, as well as credits and sources for further reading will be added for every algorithm implemented here in the future.
+For each template, you will find a README file describing how to use it, some benchmarks, as well as credits and sources at the bottom for further reading.
+If you're interested to find out more about a certain data structure, I recommend searching it up on [CodeForces](https://codeforces.com/catalog), [USACO](https://usaco.guide/adv/offline-del?lang=cpp) or [cp-algorithms](https://cp-algorithms.com/).

+## Future Improvements
+Some potential future updates:
+- A greater variety of templates—especially data structures
+- Variant implementations of existing templates catered towards specific data types for further optimization.
+- More detailed explanation of each template: How it works, the implementation, and example problems.